Kijewski/pyextrasafe/docs/index.rst

         The path of the PID file.
     :param closefd:
-        By default (unless the function is called with :code:`closefd=True`) the file descriptor of the opened PID file will leak if the returned :class:`File` is collected, so the lock will be held until the process terminates.
+        By default (unless the function is called with :code:`closefd=True`) the file descriptor of the opened PID file will leak if the returned :code:`File` is collected, so the lock will be held until the process terminates.
     :param cloexec:
         By default the file descriptor will not be passed to sub processes.